- Home

 Letters of Recommendation

+As a part of the January 2 deadline, we require applicants to have one reference letter via the online application portal.
+Applicants will be asked to submit contact information for the letter writer, who will receive a link to submit the reference on the applicant’s behalf.
+If you are invited to interview in New Haven in March, you will be asked to supply one additional reference letter by February 23, via the same process as above.
 All references will be sent a link to follow and instructed to write a letter asking for their "appraisal of the applicant on the basis of their past performance in a professional and/or academic setting, your perception of their talent, experience, potential for a career in theatre, commitment to their craft, and how the applicant can benefit from a concentrated or intensive training program."

 Transcript

-If you are invited to interview in New Haven in January, you will need to supply a transcript from any prior undergraduate educational experience, even if you didn’t graduate.
+If you are invited to interview in New Haven in March, you will need to supply a transcript from any prior undergraduate educational experience, even if you didn’t graduate.
 A transcript is proof of education.
 It has a detailed record of all the subjects you have studied with your scores in the form of marks or grades given by the institution of study.
-The transcript will be due January 15 via the online application portal.
+The transcript will be due February 23 via the online application portal.

 Portfolio